ArTicZera/GDI-Trojan.Win32.Transpire/README.md

 # 🤝 Credits
 Rekto - Helped me a lot with GDI, thank you so much <3!
+Energy - Teached me a lot and helped me with the code.
+Making more efficient, thank you so much <3
 Nanochess - Made the Pac-Man Bootsector game.
 (Original link: https://github.com/nanochess/pillman)
 Viznut - Made 2 bytebeats that i used in Transpire.exe
 And thanks to whoever is reading this :3